mytabworks/mytabworks-form-validator/README.md

 import { Validator } from "mytabworks-utils";
 import {
     same
-} from "mytabworks-utils/extend/validations";
+} from "mytabworks-utils/extend/rules";
 // same:name_of_target_field
 // all those who have second parameter can use @ as Alias const strong_password = {
     regexp: /^(?=.*?[A-Z])(?=.*?[a-z])(?=.*?[0-9])(?=.*?[#?!@$%^&*-]).+$/g,
     exe(
-        received, /*it is the value of the input you put*/ first_param, /*validations:first_param*/
+        received, /*it is the value of the input you put*/ first_param, /*rules:first_param*/
-        second_param    /*validations:first_param=second_param*/
+        second_param    /*rules:first_param=second_param*/
     ) {
         /*we don't need first_param and second_param for this validation*/ /*must return true when it is INVALID*/ return !this.regexp.test(received)
     },
-    message: "The :attribute must have 1 small letter, 1 capital letter, 1 number, and 1 special character" /*note! the :attribute is replace with the label of the form field you validate*/ /*note! if you have first_param in your validations you must put the same name as your validation like :strong_password in the message*/
+    message: "The :attribute must have 1 small letter, 1 capital letter, 1 number, and 1 special character" /*note! the :attribute is replace with the label of the form field you rules*/ /*note! if you have first_param in your rules you must put the same name as your validation like :strong_password in the message*/
     /*note! if you have second_param you must put :third_party in the message*/ }